HollowMan6/SRMD-Pytorch/README.md

   -c cuda              enable CUDA GPU caculating (default disabled) -f format            output image format (jpg/png/..., default=png)

-Note: Supported image extensions 'jpg', 'JPG', 'jpeg', 'JPEG', 'png', 'PNG', 'ppm', 'PPM', 'bmp', 'BMP', 'tif'
 ```

+***Supported image extensions 'jpg', 'JPG', 'jpeg', 'JPEG', 'png', 'PNG', 'ppm', 'PPM', 'bmp', 'BMP', 'tif'***

-***Note: the X8 performance mode (also known as TTA mode) is to perform seven different kinds of data augment operations such as rotation etc., and then take the average value of each pixel after amplification, so as to make the image quality better, it will be 8 times slower than the original mode.***
+***Note: the X8 performance mode (also known as TTA mode) is to perform seven different kinds of data augment operations such as rotation etc., and then take the average value of each pixel after upscale.
+So as to improve the image quality, it will be 8 times slower than the original mode.***

 - `input-path` and `output-path` accept either file path or directory path
-- `noise-level` = noise level, large value means strong denoise effect, -1 = no effect
+- `noise-level` = noise level, larger value means stronger denoise effect, -1 = no effect
 - `scale` = scale level, 2 = upscale 2x, 3 = upscale 3x, 4 = upscale 4x

 Run [`main_srmd.py`](main_srmd.py)irectly and then you can use the model to enlarge the picture。

+### Encounter `RuntimeError: CUDA error: unspecified launch failure`

+This problem occurs when the '-c' parameter CUDA GPU caculating is turned on.
+It is usually caused by GPU memory overflow.
+It is recommended to turn off CUDA GPU calculation by without adding '-c' during runtime when this occurs.

 ## Training Models